Nutrition

 Famine Explained: Definition, causes and facts

-In a world where we produce enough food to feed everyone, up to 811 million people — more than 10 percent of the world's population — still go to bed hungry each night.
-In 2021, there were 45 million people at the ‘emergency’ phase of food insecurity, just one step away from a declaration of famine.
-In Afghanistan, 55 percent of the population is suffering from acute food insecurity – and the country’s needs are surpassing those of the other worst-hit countries, including Ethiopia, South Sudan, Syria and even Yemen.
-But what is famine and how can we stop it?
+In a world where we produce enough food to feed everyone, up to 828 million people—more than 10 percent of the world's population—still go to bed hungry each night.
+In 2022, there were 45 million people at the ‘Emergency’ phase of food insecurity, just one step away from a declaration of famine.
+In Afghanistan, 22.8 million people (55 percent of the population) are suffering from acute food insecurity and the country’s needs are surpassing those of other worst-hit countries, including Ethiopia, South Sudan, Somalia and even Yemen.

 Here’s What You Need to Know: